 - Endurance and strength have returned to pre-injury levels

 Getting the okay to return to sports doesn’t mean you should forget about your back entirely.
 Wear the appropriate protective gear for your sport and make sure it fits correctly.
 If you take a hard hit or fall down, know when to take a time out.
 Don’t ignore any new or sudden discomfort.
-See a board-certified back surgeon in Beverly Hills for sharp, severe, or worsening pain.
+See a board-certified back surgeon in Santa Monica for sharp, severe, or worsening pain.

-If you have experienced a serious back injury and think you might need the minimally invasive back surgery Beverly Hills surgeons provide, get in touch with Dr. Hyun Bae at 310-828-7757.
+If you have experienced a serious back injury and think you might need the minimally invasive back surgery Santa Monica surgeons provide, get in touch with Dr. Hyun Bae at 310-828-7757.
 Dr. Bae and his team of expert surgeons at The Spine Institute can determine the most effective plan for treatment and let you know if and when it is safe to return to sports or other regular activities.
 Call today to schedule your in-person evaluation.